The Helium 10 Chrome Extension for Walmart lets sellers research products and keywords on Walmart.com.

-For new users, to download and install Helium 10 Chrome Extension version 6.6.0, see the article, “How Do I Install and Navigate the Chrome Extension?
+For new users, review the article “How Do I Install and Navigate the Chrome Extension?
 An Introduction and Overview.”
-The first section of the article covers how to install the Extension.

 Also make sure to pin the extension to your toolbar for easy access when you are researching products or keywords directly on Walmart.com or Amazon.com.
 Click on the Chrome puzzle piece icon in the toolbar to see which extensions you have pinned to the toolbar.
 Pinned extensions light up in blue.